-Actor, screenwriter, and member of the seventies band Dead Squirrels, Victor Colicchio, sums it up nicely:
+Actor, a screenwriter, and member of the seventies band Dead Squirrels, Victor Colicchio, sums it up nicely.

 “The music was catching on, bands like Talking Heads were breaking out.
 A lot of us were thinking, Hey, we may not have to get regular jobs.
 A lot of it hinged on Sid.
 He seemed to be the last one carrying the torch.
 When he died, we all felt like it was over.
 A couple of bands didn’t even want to gig.
 What was shunned was now persecuted.
 It was almost as if the war was over and we’d lost.”